opsmop/opsmop/docs/source/push.rst

 Inventory
 =========

-Pull mode requires an inventory to decide what hosts to target.
+Push mode requires an inventory to decide what hosts to target.
 Inventory can also attach variables to each host (for use in :ref:`templates` or :ref:`conditionals`), and there are certain special variables that can influence how the push mode operates.